jihooniab1/Study/CTF/Dreamhack/Pwnable/README.md

 Linux: Divide process's memory into largely 5 segments -> (code, data, bss, heap, stack)

 ### Code
 Segment for 'exeuctable' machine code.
-Also known as Text Segment.
+Also known as Text Segment. <br>
 Doesn't have execute capability in most cases.

 ### Data
-Segment for global variables and constants whose values are already fixed during compile.
+Segment for global variables and constants whose values are already fixed during compile. <br>
 Usually have read capability.
 Data segment is again divided into two segments: writable, nonwritable

 Writable: data segment
 Non writable: rodata segment

 ### Bss
-Segment for global variables and constants whose values are not fixed yet during compile.
+Segment for global variables and constants whose values are not fixed yet during compile.<br>
-When program starts, this segment is initialized with zero.
+When program starts, this segment is initialized with zero.  <br>
 Usually have 'read', 'write'.

 ### Stack
-Segment for temporary variables such as parameter for functions and local variables.
+Segment for temporary variables such as parameter for functions and local variables.  <br>
 Usually used in units called 'stack frames'.
 Grows toward 'low address'.

 ### Heap
 Segment for heap data.
-Dynamically allocated during runtime.
+Dynamically allocated during runtime. <br>
 Usually has 'read', 'write'.

 ## Shell code